dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 </Shell>
 ```

-In this example, flyout items are created for the <xref:Microsoft.Maui.Controls.Tab> object that's a child of the <xref:Microsoft.Maui.Controls.FlyoutItem> object, and the `ShellContent` objects that are children of the <xref:Microsoft.Maui.Controls.FlyoutItem> object.
-This occurs because each `ShellContent` object that's a child of the <xref:Microsoft.Maui.Controls.FlyoutItem> object is automatically wrapped in a <xref:Microsoft.Maui.Controls.Tab> object.
-In addition, a flyout item is created for the final `ShellContent` object, which is automatically wrapped in a <xref:Microsoft.Maui.Controls.Tab> object, and then in a <xref:Microsoft.Maui.Controls.FlyoutItem> object.
+In this example, flyout items are created for the <xref:Microsoft.Maui.Controls.Tab> object that's a child of the <xref:Microsoft.Maui.Controls.FlyoutItem> object, and the <xref:Microsoft.Maui.Controls.ShellContent> objects that are children of the <xref:Microsoft.Maui.Controls.FlyoutItem> object.
+This occurs because each <xref:Microsoft.Maui.Controls.ShellContent> object that's a child of the <xref:Microsoft.Maui.Controls.FlyoutItem> object is automatically wrapped in a <xref:Microsoft.Maui.Controls.Tab> object.
+In addition, a flyout item is created for the final <xref:Microsoft.Maui.Controls.ShellContent> object, which is automatically wrapped in a <xref:Microsoft.Maui.Controls.Tab> object, and then in a <xref:Microsoft.Maui.Controls.FlyoutItem> object.

 > [!NOTE]
-> Tabs are displayed when a <xref:Microsoft.Maui.Controls.FlyoutItem> contains more than one `ShellContent` object.
+> Tabs are displayed when a <xref:Microsoft.Maui.Controls.FlyoutItem> contains more than one <xref:Microsoft.Maui.Controls.ShellContent> object.

 This results in the following flyout items: